hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 # Fetch a Hack Clubber with Next.js

 Hack Club is a global community full of amazing people, but how can we meet them? ~Like everything the solution is coding!~ We're going to be building a site that introduces you to a random Hack Clubber each time you visit the site.
-We're going to be [Next.js](https://nextjs.org) and the [Hack Club Scrapbook API](https://scrapbook.hackclub.com/about/).
+We're going to be using [Next.js](https://nextjs.org) and the [Hack Club Scrapbook API](https://scrapbook.hackclub.com/about/).

 ### Our data source